 Indemnification provisions contained within the Company's merchant advertiser and distribution partner agreements are generally consistent with those prevalent in industry.
 The Company has not incurred significant obligations under merchant advertiser and distribution partner indemnification provisions historically and does not expect to incur significant obligations in the future.
-Accordingly, the Company does not maintain accruals for potential merchant advertiser and distribution partner indemnification obligations.
+Accordingly, the Company does not maintain accruals for potential merchant advertiser and distribution partner indemnification provisions historically and because the future.